solidi/writing/18-what-is-a-tech-lead-anyway.md

 **They are accountable for the developer's experience**.
 The technical debt and engineering velocity.
 The tooling and onboarding friction.
 The testing, product domain, and holding philosophies to approaches.

-**They write down the philosophies so that decisions are apparent.** They are the guide with respect — a leader who delegates as well as leads by example.
+**They write down the philosophies so that decisions are apparent.** They guide others with respect — a leader who delegates as well as leads by example.

 **Being a tech lead can be a challenge.** Managers pressure them to do the impossible.
 Priorities come to them in all directions.
 Their impact is good or bad, whether the team is [pathological or generative](https://changelog.com/posts/how-to-build-a-generative-engineering-culture).